csynbiosysIBioEUoE/BOMBs.jl/README.md

 ```
 ## Package Sections
   ### 1.- Model Generation
   The model generation section allows you to generate the necessary Julia functions for simulation of your ODEs with time-varying inputs in an easy manner.
 You only need to provide some information about the model inside a dictionary structure and that is it!

+  The way on how to introduce the model information is inspired in the Matlab toolbox AMIGO2 [**[1]**](https://sites.google.com/site/amigo2toolbox/), a really nice (frequentist) toolbox worth to check if you have a Matlab licence.

   For more information about this section and how to use it have a look at [Notebook1](https://github.com/DavidGomezC/BOMBS.jl/blob/main/Examples/1_GenerateModel.ipynb) or the brief function documentation of the section from [this document](https://github.com/DavidGomezC/BOMBS.jl/blob/main/FunctionDocs/BOMBS_Functions_Documentation.pdf).